Code-Institute-Submissions/amcali-project-2/README.md

 The contents of the website have been divided into the following sections:

-⋅⋅- About
+⋅⋅- About⋅⋅
-⋅⋅⋅This section gives insight to what the website is about, and introduces the topic of the UV Index with a video.
+⋅⋅⋅This section gives insight to what the website is about, and introduces the topic of the UV Index with a video.⋅⋅⋅

 ⋅⋅- What is the UV Index
 ⋅⋅⋅This section covers an overview on the UV Index and what its measurements readings resemble.